th3cyb3rc0p/Cryptography-Notes/Week_2.md

 Goal: Build a secure encryption from a secure PRP

+The block cipher mode of operation defines the relationships between blocks encoded using the cipher.
+There are different modes that were created to make it more difficult for an attacker to guess the original content of the message.

 ### Security for one-time key

 Let’s start with a threat model (one-time keys) defined as follows: